CiscoTestAutomation/unicon.plugins/docs/user_guide/passwords.rst

     bad_passwords = r'^.*?% (Bad passwords|Access denied|Authentication failed)'

+.. _fallback_credentials:

 Fallback Credentials
 --------------------

-In case of authentication failure, you could use fallback credentials before erroring out. you could have a couple of login credentials and define them using fallback credentials.
+In case of authentication failure, fallback credentials are used to try and login to the device when they are defined for the connection.
+You can define one or more device credentials and define them as fallback credentials by adding them to the fallback credentials list under the `defaults` section or under the connection.
-These login credentials will be used in sequence.
-If none of the combination works on the device we get the bad password exception.
+The fallback credentials credentials will be used in sequence.
+If none of the combinations work on the device a bad password exception is raised.

-you could have a default list for all the connections in the testbed:
+Below an example of a testbed with fallback credentials defined.

 .. code-block:: yaml